isomerpages/pa-corp/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: We are currently experiencing an unexpected outage with our PA hotline at 6225 5322.
-For assistance, you may contact your nearest CC or submit feedback via www.pa.gov.sg/feedback.
-Government officials will never ask you to transfer money or disclose bank log-in details over a phone call.
-  Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam. <a href="https://www.scamshield.gov.sg/">Click here for more information</a>.
+notification: <p> We are currently experiencing an unexpected outage with our PA hotline at 6225 5322.
+For assistance, you may contact your nearest CC or submit feedback via www.pa.gov.sg/feedback.    <br>                                                               Government officials will never ask you to transfer money or disclose bank log-in details over a phone call.
+Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam. <a href="https://www.scamshield.gov.sg/">Click here for more information</a>. </p>
 sections:
   - hero:
       background: /images/revised_countdown_banner_2026.png